Out of Sight: Casting

 Sandra Bullock was originally considered to play Karen Sisco opposite Clooney.
 According to Soderbergh, "What happened was I spent some time with [Clooney and Bullock] and they actually did have a great chemistry.
 But it was for the wrong movie.
 They really should do a movie together, but it was not Elmore Leonard energy."

-The character of Foley appealed to Clooney, who as a boy had considered as heroes the bank robbers in movies, citing "the Cagneys and the Bogarts, Steve McQueen and all those guys, the guys who were kind of bad and you still rooted for them.
+The character of Foley appealed to Clooney, who, as a boy, had thought of movie bank robbers as heroes, citing "the Cagneys and the Bogarts, Steve McQueen and all those guys, the guys who were kind of bad and you still rooted for them.
 And when I read this, I thought, 'This guy is robbing a bank but you really want him to get away with it.'"

 Soderbergh cites Nicolas Roeg's 1973 film Don't Look Now as the primary influence on how he approached the love scene between Foley and Sisco: "What I wanted to create in our movie was the intimacy of that, the juxtaposition of these two contrasting things ...
 We had to mix it up and have you feel like you were more in their heads."

 Danny DeVito and Garry Shandling were considered for the part of Ripley before Albert Brooks was cast.

 The character Ray Nicolette also appears in Leonard's novel Rum Punch, which was being filmed as Jackie Brown when Universal Pictures was preparing to begin production on Out of Sight.
 After Michael Keaton was cast as the detective Nicolette in Jackie Brown, Universal subsequently cast him for a cameo in the same role in Out of Sight.
-While Miramax Films owned the rights to the character, due to the fact that Jackie Brown went into production first, director Quentin Tarantino felt it was imperative that Miramax not charge Universal for using the character, allowing the character's appearance without Miramax receiving financial compensation.
-Nicolette appears in only one brief scene, whereas the character was a much more substantial element of Jackie Brown.
+While Miramax Films owned the rights to the character because Jackie Brown went into production first, director Quentin Tarantino felt it was imperative that Miramax not charge Universal for using the character, allowing the character's appearance without Miramax receiving financial compensation.
+Nicolette appears in only one brief scene, whereas the character is a much more substantial element of Jackie Brown.